Controlling an Invasive Species: Spongy Moths

 Hand removal by scraping off the egg masses and disposing of them is a simple way to get rid of them from surfaces in your backyard and help control their population.
 We recommend wearing safety glasses when removing the eggs since the fuzzy protective cover on the masses can be an eye irritant.
 Soak any collected egg masses in soapy water for 24–48 hours before disposing of them to ensure the caterpillars won’t emerge.
 While the hand-picking method can be effective at home, it would not be possible in our nature sanctuaries, so we turn to other means of population control.

-Another option to control gypsy moth populations is using tree skirts later in the summer (like in this photo in Hendrie Park).
-This physically blocks caterpillars from crawling up the tree, as shared in our previous blog post, The Moths Eating Out Trees.
+Another option to control Spongy Moth populations is using tree skirts later in the summer (like in this photo in Hendrie Park).
+This physically blocks caterpillars from crawling up the tree, as shared in our previous blog post, The Moths Eating Our Trees.

-To control severe outbreak populations of gypsy moths, sprays are applied to trees during a short window in the spring.
+To control severe outbreak populations of Spongy Moths, sprays are applied to trees during a short window in the spring.
 The sprays use a bacteria-based bio-pesticide that specifically affects the digestive system of the early instar caterpillars.
 Trees are treated by spraying them individually from the ground or, if treating a larger area such as a forest, by using an aircraft for aerial application.